yanndepps/JS_BootCamp_SCBA/module_02/notes/README.md

 - the ternary operator is an expression not a statement

-### Even Shorter Conditionals with Short-Circuiting
+### even shorter conditionals with short-circuiting
 - we can make conditionals shorter with **logical operators** such as || ( or ) or && ( and )
 - this is known as **short-circuiting**